Joe Talbot (singer): Controversies

 On 28 June 2024, while performing a set at Glastonbury Festival, Talbot encouraged the crowd to chant "Fuck the King", which he called "the new British national anthem", leading to viewers calling for a lifetime ban for his band.
 He also described Nigel Farage as a "fascist".

 Collaborations

 Talbot appears on the track Wish on Anna Calvi's fourth full-length album Hunted.
 In 2020, he collaborated with Jehnny Beth for her debut solo album, To Love Is to Live, co-writing and recording vocals on the track "How Could You".

 Talbot also sang guest vocals for fellow Bristolians Turbowolf on the track Capital X from their 2018 album The Free Life.
-Talbot also appears on the Frank Carter and the Rattlesnakes Single My Town that was released 27 April 2021.
+Talbot also appears on the Frank Carter and the Rattlesnakes single "My Town" that was released 27 April 2021.

-Additionally, he is the subject of the song Blood Brother, by Bristol-based band Heavy Lungs, whose vocalist Danny Nedelko is the namesake and subject of the fourth track on Idles' second record Joy as an Act of Resistance.
+Talbot is the subject of the song "Blood Brother", by Bristol-based band Heavy Lungs, whose vocalist Danny Nedelko is the namesake and subject of the fourth track on Idles' second record Joy as an Act of Resistance.